mgenware/daizong/README.md

 dz --config <val> build-clean --config <val>
 ```

-The first `--config` argument applies to the daizong CLI, while the second `--config` argument gets passed to task command.
+The first `--config` argument applies to the daizong CLI, while the second `--config` argument gets passed to the task.

 </blockquote>